- Welcome from the Chair

 File Sharing: the installation and/or use of file sharing software including but not limited to those of the P2P type (ie: Kaza, EDonkey, etc) are explicit violations of University and Departmental policy (both in the student labs and on University Networks in general).
 Violations may result in loss of account and network-access privileges.

 Rebooting: Sometimes PCs have to be rebooted.
 It's just the nature of these systems.
-However, such reboots should only be performed by ER4 staff.
-If you feel your PC needs to be rebooted, please see the student consultant in CL260.
-Please do not reboot it yourself.
+However, such reboots should only be performed by ETS staff.
+Please submit a request to the ETS Service Portal and then use another machine.

 Printing in the student labs (ER4) are on a cost recovery basis.
 The department does not collect any money beyond actual cost.
 There is no revenue generated through this program.